 Control theory is interested in how we can allow systems with interconnected components to function with a desired system response (often autonomously).
 A key element of this is feedback within systems, which protect against disturbances, noise, and uncertainties of parameters.

-This study is fundamentally the study of dynamical systems
+This study is fundamentally the study of dynamical systems: systems whose behaviour changes over time, often in response to some external stimulus.

 • Robotics